 3. Total lack of basic logic

 The process of programming is, basically, a practical application of logic.
-In a nutshell, a code of a program is nothing other than a complex logical flow.
+In a nutshell, the code of a program is nothing other than a complex logical flow.
 This is why programmers develop a good ability to think logically.

 Of course, not all programmers are completely rational.
 And they are as susceptible to cognitive biases as everyone else.
 But in general, they are good at thinking logically, because they have been conditioned into it.
 And this is precisely why programmers get very annoyed when they see someone expressing an idea that lacks even the most basic logic.